PvdBerg1998/hfml_data_preprocessor/README.md

     hfml_data_preprocessor --help

+However, these flags are not necessary for common use.

-When compiled with [NVIDIA CUDA](https://developer.nvidia.com/cufft) support, the proprietary runtime libraries must be reachable on your device.
-If this fails, the tool will not start and may crash without an error message.
+When compiled with [NVIDIA CUDA](https://developer.nvidia.com/cufft) support, the proprietary runtime libraries must be reachable on your device. **If you do not provide the required libraries, the tool will not start and will most likely crash without an error message.** If you do not wish to make use of GPU FFTs, this requirement can be relaxed by providing a compilation flag (see the section on compilation).

+---

-### Output structure
+## Output structure

-The tool generates nested output folders, separating the data generated at each step of the process.
+The tool outputs several folders and files, depending on the analysis you have defined in the settings template.
+This can include:
+- Data output at each intermediate step in either CSV or [MessagePack](https://msgpack.org/index.html) binary format
+- Quick 'n dirty plotting for manual inspection without external tools
+- Detailed metadata stored as JSON for easy scripted postprocessing
+- Full "trace-level" log files for debugging and manual checks

+The MessagePack format is recommended if you will postprocess the data in another programming language such as Python.
+This binary format skips converting the floating point data back and forth to a base 10 representation.
+For usage in Python, I recommend [ormsgpack](https://pypi.org/project/ormsgpack/) to decode the data.

 Your typical project folder will look something like this:

     output/<project name>/<variable>
         /raw
         /preprocessed
         /inverted
-        /post_interpolation
+        /processed
         /fft
         /fft_sweep_<upper,lower,window>_<n>